mz0/mysemver/Readme.md

-This is a HelloWorld-class program that shows its build (semver) number
+### This is a HelloWorld-class Spring Boot 2 App that shows its build number

-You may look at [GitVersion](https://gitversion.readthedocs.io) and get the idea )

-Here the goal is to generate 'Implementation-Build' attribute in Gradle's configuration phase and read it at run time.
+build.gradle passes that as well as some arbitrary properties to Boot's buildInfo (you may find them in the JAR's BOOT-INF/classes/META-INF/build-info.properties) which HomeController reads at run time.

 ### Running

 ```
-./gradlew jar
+./gradlew
-java -jar build/libs/<TAB>MyVers-0.1-SNAPSHOT.jar
 ```
-The thingy should output to console its build number.
+The thingy starts Netty which responds to http://localhost:8080 (build number e.g. v15.9ee999a) or to localhost:8080?name=Foo.

 mz@exactpro.com

 Aug.
-1, 2018
+6, 2018